 2. Supervise Children (and Pets) at all Times

 Never leave children (or pets) unattended near fires.

 3. Pick a safe spot to have a bonfire

 - Check with local authorities about when and where bonfires are allowed in your area.
 You may need a permit.
 Some counties only allow bonfires in designated areas at certain times of the year.

-- Dig a shallow pit surrounded with bricks or stones or use a designated fire pit for your bonfire or campfire.
+- Dig a shallow pit surrounded by bricks or stones or use a designated fire pit for your bonfire or campfire.
 (This will keep the fire from spreading.)

 - Never have a bonfire close to trees, shrubs, tents, homes or other structures.

 - Make sure the fire is not under tree branches.

 - Have a bonfire in a spot with no dry brush around.
 Clear it at least 10 feet away from your fire pit.

 Soft wood such as pine is more likely to throw off sparks that can easily burn someone or start a fire.
 Use hardwoods such as oak that has been dried or cured to avoid this danger.

 Never cut live trees or branches from trees.
 Green uncured wood produces more smoke, smaller flames, and less heat when they are used for campfires.

 5. Know How to Build and Start a Bonfire

 - Make a tipi with a few pieces of dry hardwood.